Quotes by King Cobra Experts regarding this act:

 The more I think about it as I write this, the worse I feel about the situation.

-People do stupid shit when nobody is looking.
+(Back to Vern) People do stupid shit when nobody is looking.
 Then they publicize it on YouTube.
 Intentions seem to be good here, but so poorly implemented that it forces me to pause and WTF it all for a half-hour to try to gain some understanding into how three people who know a hell of a lot about caring for snakes in captivity could do this so haphazardly.

-Always something bizarre going on in this hobby.
+There always seems to be something bizarre going on in this hobby.
 Did I ever tell you about the time a guy asked me to send him *#*##@)))0 through the mail?
 I won’t be telling that story, but trust me, there’s always something interesting going on.